nexiality/documentation/release/nexial-core-v1.7.changelog.md

 - code fix to include data variables from project.properties and System properties to execution output
 - code fix to restore smtp capability
 - code fix against edge cases on infinite loop; now both `null` and `(null)` values are treated as `NULL` values.
+- enhanced nexial mailer to handle inflight mail configuration changes (e.g. between iterations) and to support AWS SES.
+- fixed overflow condition when generating new command-listing JSON that has more than 26 command types.

 ### [Nexial Filter](../flowcontrols/filter)